brian-rose/brian-rose.github.io/climategroup.md

 If you would like to be added to the list, just let me (Brian Rose) know.

-Due to the current COVID-19 situation, the Climate Group has moved online!
-Our current meeting time is Friday mornings, 11:30 am - 12:30 pm.
+Our current meeting time is Friday mornings, 9:30 am - 10:30 pm.
+Currently (as of Spring 2022 semester) most meetings are on Zoom or in hybrid format.
+Check the details for each meeting on the calendar.

 <iframe src="https://www.google.com/calendar/embed?src=os996p10b6146p95v3iktde3mc%40group.calendar.google.com&ctz=America/New_York" style="border: 0" width="600" height="600" frameborder="0" scrolling="no"></iframe>